 With many traditional insulation products, there is sag where the insulation degrades after time causing gaps in the wall insulation due to self-weight and the insulation loses its insulation value.
-With StructaClad the insulation (Expanded Polystyrene) is embedded within the panel providing insulation durability.
+With StructaClad Lite™ the insulation (Expanded Polystyrene) is embedded within the panel providing insulation durability and stability.

-StructaClad has a 12mm external skin on the front and 6mm skin at the back and an EPS core.
-The skins are MEGABOARD manufactured using Sorel Cement rather than Portland Cement.
+StructaClad Lite has a 12mm external skin on the front laminated to an EPS core.
+The external skin is MEGABOARD manufactured using Sorel Cement rather than Portland Cement.

 • Manufactured in Australia